wp-plugins/hotspots/readme.txt

 You can try ignoring the device pixel ratio and ignore the zoom level options, then do a browser zoom out to increase the website width.
 However, the heat map may not be entirely accurate if you do this.
 For heat map data with a device pixel ratio of 1:1 and a zoom level of 100%, viewing larger website widths using this method works OK.

+**How do I define element selectors?**

+The element selectors are implemented as jQuery element selectors.
+You can find a summary of jQuery element selectors here: http://api.jquery.com/category/selectors/

 == Screenshots ==
 1. Heat map of clicks and taps on a WordPress website.
 2. Same heat map as above but using heatmap.js option to display the heat map